sketch-hq/workspace-webhook-demo/README.md

 Once you've set everything up, you can trigger the webhook by opening the document in Sketch and saving it.
 You should see some output in the server console that confirms that the webhook worked.
 If you defined some layers as exportable in the document, the server will then download a ZIP file with all the assets from that document.

 From there, you can use the ZIP file to import the assets into your own project, but that is left as an exercise for the reader.
-We've added comments in the code to help you get started.

 Have fun, and let us know in the issues section if you have any questions or feedback.